vlbthambawita/singan-seg-polyp/README.md

         Style transferred image.
 ```
 # To reproduce the results of other GANs in the paper
 Use the addition codes provided in DCGAN-4ch, FastGAN-4ch and ProGAN-4ch folders.
+Then, use the pre-trained weights provided in the following link and load them to generate synthetic polyp data.
 [link_to_checkpoints](https://github.com/vlbthambawita/singan-seg-polyp/releases/tag/v1.0.0)

 ----